jeanbaptistemora/fluidattacks-universe2/docs/src/docs/about/faq/vulnerabilities.md

 ## What happens if I do not consider something a vulnerability?

+Within ASM,
-Within ASM, there is a comment section.
+there is a comment section.
 A client company can post its reasons for believing a vulnerability finding is not valid.
+Our experts
-Our experts and all other project members can then interface and discuss the relative merits of the vulnerability finding as well as the validity of it as a security risk, and a final determination can be made.
+and all other project members
+can then interface and discuss the relative merits of the vulnerability finding as well as its validity as a security risk, in order to make a final decision.

 ## Do all reported vulnerabilities have to be remediated?